Radityofajar/Wicom_woojoo/README.md

       1. Status: The systems condition. the value whether normal(1) or abnormal(-1)

       2. Anomaly score: How likely the value to be normal or abnormal.
-When it closer to -1, then it is likely to be abnormal and vice versa.
+When it is closer to -1, then it is likely to be abnormal and vice versa.

 #### Sliding window
 Parameter: batch_size and train_number